Compare Home & Contents Insurance in NZ

 For building damage, an assessor will inspect and determine repair or rebuild costs.
 For replacement cover, they'll manage the rebuild through approved builders.
 For sum insured policies, they'll assess whether repair costs exceed the sum insured.
 Contents claims require proof of ownership (receipts, photos, videos from before the loss) for all claimed items.

-Straightforward claims (minor damage, contents theft) typically settle within 2-6 weeks.
-Major claims (significant earthquake damage, total loss fires) can take months or years, particularly if rebuilding is required.
+Straightforward claims (minor damage, contents theft) generally settle within a few weeks.
+Major claims (significant earthquake damage, total loss fires) can take much longer, particularly if rebuilding is required.
 Stay in regular contact with your insurer and claim manager.
-Don't hesitate to escalate issues or contact the Insurance & Financial Services Ombudsman if disputes arise.
+Don't hesitate to escalate issues or contact Financial Services Complaints Limited (FSCL) if disputes arise.

 Ways to Save on Home Insurance

-• Bundle Policies: Combining home and contents with one insurer typically saves 10-20%.
-Adding car insurance can save an additional 5-10%.
+• Bundle Policies: Combining home and contents with one insurer typically attracts a bundling discount.
+Adding car insurance with the same insurer may also discount.

-• Increase Security: Installing monitored alarms, deadlocks, and window locks can reduce premiums by 10-20%.
+• Increase Security: Installing monitored alarms, deadlocks, and window locks can reduce premiums.

 • Compare Annually: Home insurance premiums change regularly.
-Switching providers can save $200-$500 annually.
+Switching providers can produce meaningful savings.

-• Maintain Your Property: Well-maintained properties with regular upkeep qualify for better rates.
+• Maintain Your Property: Well-maintained properties with regular upkeep tend to qualify for better rates.
 Address maintenance issues promptly.

-• Consider Sum Insured: While less recommended, sum insured policies cost 15-30% less than replacement cover if you're confident in your valuation.
+• Consider Sum Insured: Sum insured policies typically cost less than replacement cover if you're confident in your valuation (though they carry underinsurance risk).

-• Strengthen for Earthquakes: Earthquake strengthening can reduce premiums by 10-25%, particularly in Wellington.
+• Strengthen for Earthquakes: Earthquake strengthening can reduce premiums, particularly in Wellington.

-• Install Smoke Alarms: Photoelectric smoke alarms in all bedrooms and living areas can reduce premiums by 5-10%.
+• Install Smoke Alarms: Photoelectric smoke alarms in all bedrooms and living areas may attract a small premium discount.

 • Review Coverage Regularly: Ensure you're not over-insured on contents as items depreciate or are replaced.